Anant/awesome-lucene/README.md

 # Awesome Lucene [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome [Apache Lucene](http://lucene.apache.org/) packages and resources.
 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other awesome lists.
+[Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene)

 Lucene, created by Doug Cutting, also the creator of Hadoop, is a powerful index format and API standard that now powers most of the worlds' search engine whether used natively or as part of software like Elastic, Solr, or Nifi.